-- 7.1 The PCC measures and manages its exposures to treasury management risks using the following indicators. - 7.2 Security: The PCC has adopted a voluntary measure of its exposure to credit risk by monitoring the weighted average credit rating of its investment portfolio.
+- 7.1 The Commissioner measures and manages its exposures to treasury management risks using the following indicators. - 7.2 Security: The Commissioner has adopted a voluntary measure of its exposure to credit risk by monitoring the weighted average credit rating of its investment portfolio.
 This is calculated by applying a score to each investment (AAA=1, AA+=2, etc.) and taking the arithmetic average, weighted by the size of each investment.
 Unrated investments are assigned a score based on their perceived risk.

-Target Portfolio average credit rating A+
+Credit risk indicator Target Portfolio average credit rating A+